Middle Swan - Herne Hill

 Middle Swan - Herne Hill has seen population growth performance typically on par with national averages when looking at short and medium term trends

-Middle Swan - Herne Hill's population is around 6,526 as of Nov 2025.
-This reflects an increase of 848 people since the 2021 Census, which reported a population of 5,678 people.
-The change is inferred from the estimated resident population of 6,389 from the ABS as of June 2024 and an additional 167 validated new addresses since the Census date.
-This level of population equates to a density ratio of 203 persons per square kilometer.
-Middle Swan - Herne Hill's 14.9% growth since the 2021 census exceeded the national average (8.9%), along with the state, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by overseas migration that contributed approximately 47.8% of overall population gains during recent periods.
+Based on AreaSearch's analysis, Middle Swan - Herne Hill's population is around 6,621 as of Feb 2026.
+This reflects an increase of 943 people (16.6%) since the 2021 Census, which reported a population of 5,678 people.
+The change is inferred from the estimated resident population of 6,389 from the ABS as of June 2024 and an additional 192 validated new addresses since the Census date.
+This population level equates to a density ratio of 205 persons per square kilometer, providing significant space per person and potential room for further development.
+Middle Swan - Herne Hill's 16.6% growth since the 2021 census exceeded the national average (9.9%) and the state average, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, which contributed approximately 47.8% of overall population gains during recent periods, although all drivers including interstate migration and natural growth were positive factors.

 AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, as released in 2024 with 2022 as the base year.
 For any SA2 areas not covered by this data, and to estimate growth across all areas in the years post-2032, AreaSearch is utilising the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
-Considering the projected demographic shifts, an above median population growth of national areas is projected.
-The area is expected to increase by 1,110 persons to 2041 based on the latest annual ERP population numbers, reflecting an increase of 14.9% in total over the 17 years.
+Considering the projected demographic shifts, an above-median population growth compared to national areas is projected, with the area expected to increase by 1,110 persons by 2041 based on the latest annual ERP population numbers, reflecting an increase of 13.3% in total over the 17 years.

 Frequently Asked Questions - Population